Oklahoma Senate: 2006 tie

 The November 7, 2006 elections resulted in an unprecedented 24–24 tie in the number of seats held by Oklahoma's two major political parties, the Republican Party and the Democratic Party.
 Although the Republican Party added two seats to their prior total, they had lost a seat in July due to Nancy Riley changing in her party affiliation from Republican to Democratic.
 The Democratic Party did hold the seat of lieutenant governor, who also serves as President of the Senate, giving them a tie-breaking vote in the Senate.

 The result was a power-sharing agreement for the 2007 and 2008 legislative sessions that split control of the presiding officer position of President Pro Tempore into two Co-President Pro Tempores, one of each party.
 Officially, a Democratic member held the President Pro Tempore position for 23 months and a Republican member held the position for only one month.
 Unofficially, decisions were made with the approval of both Co-President Pro Tempores.

 By winning two more seats in the 2008 elections, the Republicans assumed control of the Oklahoma Senate for the first time in state history and held a 26–22 majority, thus ending the power sharing arrangement between the parties.

-Republican Supermajority 2011 to Present
+Republican supermajority (2011 to present)

 Since the 53rd Oklahoma Legislature convening in 2011 the Oklahoma Republican Party has held a supermajority of the seats in the senate.
 The party's dominance peaked in the 56th Oklahoma Legislature following the 2016 Oklahoma Senate Election with the chamber split 42-6.
 The 57th and 58th Oklahoma legislatures saw slightly smaller super majorities with the chamber split 39-9.
+The current 60th legislature has a breakdown of 40-8 continuing the Republican supermajority.

 Powers and process

 Legislative sessions

 The Senate meets in regular session in east wing of the Oklahoma State Capitol in Oklahoma City, from early February to the last Friday in May.
-Special sessions may be called by the governor of Oklahoma, or by supermajority vote of the Legislature.
+Special sessions may be called by the governor of Oklahoma, or by supermajority vote of the legislature.
 Unlike their counterparts in the Oklahoma House of Representatives, state senators are not restricted on introduction of bills and resolutions.